backstage/backstage/docs/getting-started/config/authentication.md

 ### Add the auth provider to the backend

-To add the auth provider to the backend we will first need to install the package by running this command:
+To add the auth provider to the backend, we will first need to install the package by running this command:

 ```bash title="from your Backstage root directory"
 yarn --cwd packages/backend add @backstage/plugin-auth-backend-module-github-provider